IISc-Software-iGEM/bept/docs/out.md

 # Output files (out)

 The `out` command is meant for writing output files.
-Bept provides two default output files which is always outputted.
+Bept provides two default output files which are always outputted.
 These are `.bept` and a `{NAME}_bept.csv` file which consists of ALL the information about each atom present in the structure.

 The `out` command inputs two files COMPULSARILY which are `.pqr` and `.dx` file of the protein structure which you can obtain with the help of other COMMANDS of bept.